D

 Expand Bio

-Department(s): Bioethics and Medical Humanities, MBA Program, Religious Studies, PhilosophyLearn more about Peter DePergolaDr.
-Peter DePergola is the Shaughness Family Chair in Humanities, Associate Professor of Bioethics and Medical Humanities, Associate Professor of Philosophy and Religious Studies, Director of the Bioethics and Medical Humanities Program, and Executive Director of the St. Augustine Center for Ethics, Religion, and Culture at Elms College.
-He serves concurrently as Chief Ethics Officer, Senior Director of Clinical Ethics, Chief of the Ethics Consultation Service, and Chair of the Ethics Advisory Committee at Baystate Health.
-Dr. DePergola holds secondary academic and research appointments at University of Massachusetts Medical School, Sacred Heart University, the American Academy of Neurology, and TEDMED.
+depergolap@elms.edu | 413-265-2421Learn more about Peter A. DePergola IIDr.
+Peter DePergola is the Shaughness Family Chair for the Study of the Humanities, Associate Professor of Bioethics and Medical Humanities, Associate Professor of Philosophy, Associate Professor of Religious Studies, Associate Professor of Biomedical Sciences, Director of the Ethical Leadership and Bioethics and Medical Humanities Programs, and Executive Director and Senior Research Fellow of the Saint Augustine Center for Ethics, Religion, and Culture at Elms College.
+He serves concurrently as Chief Ethics Officer, Senior Director of Clinical and Organizational Ethics, Chief of the Ethics Consultation Service, Chair of the Ethics Advisory Committee, and Director of the Clinical and Organizational Ethics Postgraduate Programs at Baystate Health.
+Dr. DePergola holds secondary academic and research appointments at nearly fifteen additional universities, professional organizations, and academic societies.

 M